Computer technology for developing areas: Struggle in projects

 Cameroon was the recipient of the School of Engineering and Applied Science communication technology through a student volunteer organization.
 Computers were obtained, shipped, refurbished and integrated with teaching computer skills to residents.
-A recipient was the Presbyterian Teachers Training College which interacts with primary and secondary schools.
-However, no maintenance or support procedures and facilities were available as part of this effort and information on the continued value of the project are unavailable.
+However, no maintenance or support procedures and facilities were available as part of this effort.
 Similarly but on a larger scale, Computer Aid, a British charity, has shipped over 30,000 PCs to 87 developing companies and is currently shipping at a rate of 1,000 a month.
-While it refurbishes donated computers before shipping, it appears to have not follow up to the placement of computers.
-However, Rwanda seems to be eager to have these computers and is providing a government sponsored Information and Communication Technology policy with access to computers through schools, community and health projects.